live-clones/lintian/CONTRIBUTING.md

 ### Calibrating tests to fix test failures

-If tests fail, the teststuite will use an interactive 'calibration' process to help you write or amend a 'hints' file.
+If tests fail, the testsuite will use an interactive 'calibration' process to help you write or amend a 'hints' file.
 Simply follow the instructions on the screen.
 In many cases, it is best to "accept all" and examine the changes in git.
 In complex cases, you can use